-- 6.42 This article is based upon articles in other Development Consent Orders, for example, [].
-It makes provision for the lengths of road identified in Schedule 8 to be subject to varied or new speed limits as set out in that schedule upon completion of the relevant part of the authorised development, as if such restrictions were imposed by an order under the Road Traffic Regulation Act 1984. - 6.43 The article also enables temporary speed limits during construction by agreement with the relevant highway authority. - 6.44 The inclusion of the article is permitted by section 120(3) of the 2008 Act, since the regulation of speed limits on the various highways is related to the provision of the highway works as part of the authorised development.
-The requirement of the various speed limits is also necessarily related to the classification of the various highways, and is therefore permitted by section 120(4) and paragraph 19 of Part 1 of Schedule 5 of the 2008 Act. - Part 1 of Schedule 8 provides for amendments to existing orders.
-The existing orders which are the subject of amendment are contained in Document [].
+- 5.42 This article is based upon articles in other made DCOs.
+It makes provision for the lengths of road identified in Schedule 8 to be subject to varied or new speed limits as set out in that schedule upon completion of the relevant part of the authorised development, as if such restrictions were imposed by an order under the Road Traffic Regulation Act 1984. - 5.43 The article also enables temporary speed limits during construction by agreement with the relevant highway authority. - 5.44 The inclusion of the article is permitted by section 120(3) of the 2008 Act, since the regulation of speed limits on the various highways is related to the provision of the highway works as part of the authorised development.
+The requirement of the various speed limits is also necessarily related to the classification of the various highways, and is therefore permitted by section 120(4) and paragraph 19 of Part 1 of Schedule 5 of the 2008 Act.

-6.46 Paragraph 5 of this article makes it clear that the new speed limits set by the Order may be varied in the future by the relevant traffic authority, as they could have been had they been imposed by an order under the Road Traffic Regulation Act 1984.
+- 5.45 Part 1 of Schedule 8 provides for amendments to existing orders.
+Part 2 of Schedule 8 provides for a new 50 mph speed limit to be imposed on certain parts of the highway. - 5.46 Paragraph 5 of this article makes it clear that the new speed limits set by the Order may be varied in the future by the relevant traffic authority, as they could have been had they been imposed by an order under the Road Traffic Regulation Act 1984.